CP

 Top pick: Benjamin Moore Advance.
 At $80–$95 a gallon you’d want it to be the best, and on most American interior trim in 2026, it is.
 Advance wins on self-leveling and yellowing-resistance.
 Whites stay white through a year of low-UV hallway light where every old-oil enamel I’ve watched goes cream by month eighteen.
 It falls short on the recoat window: 16 hours, which means a 2-coat door takes two days.
 If you need to finish in a Saturday, Sherwin Emerald Urethane recoats in four.
 If the existing trim is glossy old oil and you’re not stripping, INSL-X Cabinet Coat self-bonds where the others want a Stix coat first.
 Behr Premium Plus is the budget call for new-construction baseboard runs; Behr Marquee Interior is the smarter Behr for a same-color repaint over sound trim.

 A heads-up.
 This article is about choosing trim paint.
-If your existing trim is already yellow, start with how to fix yellowing trim →.
+If your existing trim is already yellow, start with the yellowing trim fix guide.
 That’s a primer-and-repaint problem, not a paint-selection problem.
-If you’re painting bare pine, oak, or new MDF for the first time, prep matters more than which can; see bare wood interior →.
+If you’re painting bare pine, oak, or new MDF for the first time, prep matters more than which can; see the bare wood interior guide.

 Trim is high-touch and high-visible.
 The eye lands on the doorway molding before it lands on the wall behind it, raking light from a window finds every brush mark on a baseboard, and the door edge sees more abuse in a year than most wall surfaces see in a decade.
 Three things matter on trim that don’t matter as much on walls.